-Your Visit to the CSR Web Site is Private and Secure
+Your Visit to the CSR Website is Private and Secure

-This Web site is provided as a public service by the Center for Scientific Review (CSR) at NIH.
-CSR Websites perform a wide range of functions, including the collection and dissemination of grant application and scientific peer review policy statements, laws and regulations, technical, and, in some cases, personal information.
+This website is provided as a public service by the Center for Scientific Review (CSR) at NIH.
+CSR websites perform a wide range of functions, including the collection and dissemination of grant application and scientific peer review policy statements, laws and regulations, technical, and, in some cases, personal information.
 CSR's policy with respect to the collection, use and disclosure of personal information is to ensure compliance with applicable.

 Protecting your privacy is very important to us.
-We do not collect any personally identifiable information (PII) about you during your visit to CSR Web sites unless you choose to provide it to us.
-We do, however, collect some data about your visit to our Web site to help us better understand how the public uses the site and how to make it more helpful.
-We collect information from visitors who read, browse, and/or download information from our Web site.
+We do not collect any personally identifiable information (PII) about you during your visit to CSR websites unless you choose to provide it to us.
+We do, however, collect some data about your visit to our website to help us better understand how the public uses the site and how to make it more helpful.
+We collect information from visitors who read, browse, and/or download information from our website.
 CSR never collects information for commercial marketing or any purpose unrelated to the CSR mission and goals.

-When visitors send email messages containing personal information to the CSR mailboxes, CSR staff responds to the letters and files them.
+When visitors send email messages containing personal information to the CSR mailboxes, CSR staff respond to the letters and files them.
 Only designated staff members requiring access to the emails to respond may view or answer them.

 Types of Information Collected

-- Domain from which you access the Internet.
+- Domain from which you access the internet.

-- IP address (an IP address is a number that is automatically assigned to a computer when surfing the Web)
+- IP address (an IP address is a number that is automatically assigned to a computer when browsing the internet).

-- Operating system and information about the browser used when visiting the site
+- Operating system and information about the browser used when visiting the site.

-- Date and time of your visit
+- Date and time of your visit.

-- Pages you visited
+- Pages you visited.

-- Address of the Web site that connected you to an NIH Web site (such as google.com or bing.com)
+- Address of the website that connected you to an NIH website (such as google.com or bing.com).

 We use this information to measure the number of visitors to our site and its various sections and to help make our site more useful to visitors.